mvolkmann/blog/src/python/python-compared-to-js.md

 If an anonymous function simply returns the value of a single expression, The curly braces around the body and the `return` keyword are optional.

-In Python, functions can be defined in two ways.
+In Python, functions can also be defined in two ways.

 ```python
 # Named function